imfatant/test/README.md

 # ArduPilot Blue - a beginner's guide.
 This is my continuously updated (as of 24/04/2018, UK date format) beginner's guide for setting up the BeagleBone Blue with Mirko Denecke's port of ArduPilot (https://github.com/mirkix/ardupilotblue).
 This guide is based in great part upon a similar one at Patrick Poirier's PocketPilot project (https://github.com/PocketPilot/PocketPilot).
 Many thanks to both these guys, and others too, for their superb work!

+I take a minimalistic approach.
 Only necessary steps are shown, excepting that I install Git for the sake of convenience.
 Information found elsewhere may indicate steps that are no longer necessary due to the software having been updated, or steps that only apply to other platforms (BBBMINI or PocketPilot, etc).

 # Part 1.
 0) Before I begin, I want to stress that supplying the BeagleBone Blue with adequate power is a must.
 Typically, we'll be attaching quite a few peripherals to it, and they'll not behave correctly without enough juice.